-6 CONCLUSIONS
+6. CONCLUSIONS

 This research represents a first attempt at an ex-post study using microdata to identify the factors that have influenced the land investment decision in Italy by introducing variables related to structural and socio-demographic characteristics, economic performances, agriculture policies and the macroeconomic environment.
 The results showed that more than subsidies provided by agricultural policies, income-generating activities from other on-farm and off-farm activities positively influence land investment.
 In addition, specialisation appears to be an important factor not so much in the purchase decision, but in understanding and differentiating the effect of other farm structural factors on the likelihood of land investment.
 The variables RENT/UAA and Family Work units/Total Work Units are the main farm characteristics that negatively influence the probability of purchasing land in Italy.
-As expected, the presence and age of the successor have been confirmed as important socio-demographic characteristics for growth through acquisition.
-Although the research shows that the interest rate and inflation rate influence the probability of buying land, it must be stressed that there were no significant changes in either rates during the period under consideration.
+As expected, the presence and age of the successor have been confirmed as important sociodemographic characteristics for growth through acquisition.
+The research shows that the interest rate and inflation rate influence the probability of buying land.
 The five implemented models explain approximately 20% of the land investment decisions of the analysed farms.
-Therefore, other factors and the interaction between factors that need to be considered and included that can influence farmers' decisions.
+Therefore, other factors and the interaction between factors can influence farmers' decisions.